 “Vessels for Elevated Temperature Service” William J. O’Donnell, Janek S. Porowski, Chapter 1, Developments in Pressure Vessel Technology – Volume 4, Design for Specific Applications, R.W.
 Nichols, Ed.
 1983, Applied Science Publishers

-Keywords: elastic analysis; thermal stresses; design-by-formula; maximum stress criteria; fatigue; pressure vessels; Vom Mises shear strain; low cycle fatigue; ASME Code Case N-253
+Keywords: elastic analysis; thermal stresses; design-by-formula; maximum stress criteria; elevated temperature design, pressure vessels; Von Mises shear strain; creep ratcheting; ASME Code Case N-253

 For decades, elastic analyses have been used to design steam boilers and pressure vessels.
 The design was considered acceptable provided that stress averaged through the wall of the vessel did not exceed allowable limits.
 Simple formulae were given in the codes to obtain the stresses by hand calculations.
 Corrective coefficients were also provided to include the effects of bending, as, for example in the case of dished ends or plates.
 Since the major concern was focused on limiting average membrane stresses, the relations used to calculate stresses for comparison with the allowable were the same for elevated temperature service as for temperature service below the creep regime.